We own and operate a number of related websites that may be of further assistance to you - including those listed below.

 As a homeowner in Australia, it is essential to stay informed about the current mortgage interest rate and inflation situation.
 This knowledge is crucial for effective financial planning and making informed decisions regarding your home loan.
 Understanding the impact of rising interest rates on Australian homeowners is particularly important. - read more

-The Australian Prudential Regulation Authority (APRA) has announced a significant policy change aimed at enhancing financial stability within the housing market.
-Effective February 1, 2026, APRA will impose a cap on high debt-to-income (DTI) home loans, limiting banks to issuing no more than 20% of new home loans with DTI ratios of six times or higher. - read more
+The Australian Prudential Regulation Authority (APRA) has implemented a significant policy change aimed at bolstering financial stability within the housing market.
+Effective from 1 February 2026, APRA has imposed a cap limiting banks to issuing no more than 20% of new home loans to borrowers with a debt-to-income (DTI) ratio of six times or higher.
+This measure is designed to curb the rise in high-risk lending practices and mitigate potential vulnerabilities in the financial system. - read more